shoaib-rahimi/Titanic-Ship/README.md

 # Titanic-Ship
-  we want to predict who will be rescued on the Titanic.
+We want to predict who will be saved on the Titanic using a logistic regression model.